jmuganga54/statistics/07 Estimators and estimates/README.md

 It is enough to know that the most efficient means the `unbiased estimator with the smallest variance`

 ## Confidence Intervals

 In previous lesson we learned about `point estimators`.
 But as you can guess they are not very reliable.

 Imagine visiting 5 percent of the restaurants in London and saying that the average meal is worth 22.50 pounds.
-You many be close but chances are that the true values is it really 22.50 but somewhere around it its much safer to say that the average meal in London is somewhere between 20 and 25 pounds.
+You many be close but chances are that the true values is it really 22.50 but somewhere around its much safer to say that the average meal in London is somewhere between 20 and 25 pounds.

 In this way you have create a confidence interval around your point estimate of 22.50 pounds, Confidence Interval: [20pounds, 25pounds]
 ![Confidence Interval](./imgs/confidence_interval.png)

 `Confidence Interval` is a much more accurate representation of reality.
 However there is still some uncertainty left which we measure in levels of confidence.